dnanexus/dxda/README.md

 A download log contains more detailed information about the download should an error occur.
 If an error does occur and you do not understand how to deal with it, please contact `support@dnanexus.com` with the log file attached and we will assist you.

+**WARNING:** Please note, that simple rerunning `dx-download-agent download` command will NOT redownload any manually moved, deleted or modified downloaded files!
+It is necessary to run `dx-download-agent inspect` command (describe below) first to detect the changes and mark them for redownload.
+More details can be found in the section [Moving downloaded files](#moving-downloaded-files).

 You can query the progress of an existing download in a separate terminal

 ```